Generic name: Phenelzine (FEN el zeen)

 Medical attention should be sought if serotonin syndrome is suspected.
 Please refer to serious side effects for signs/symptoms.

 The safety of phenelzine use during pregnancy or breastfeeding has not been established.
-In general, using monoamine oxidase inhibitors (MAOIs) is not recommended during pregnancy as the mother could develop hypertensive crisis, which could be detrimental to the fetus If you are planning on becoming pregnant, or breastfeeding notify your health care provider to best manage your medications.
+In general, using MAOIs is not recommended during pregnancy as the mother could develop hypertensive crisis, which could be detrimental to the fetus If you are planning on becoming pregnant, or breastfeeding notify your health care provider to best manage your medications.
 People living with depression who wish to become pregnant face important decisions.
 Untreated depression has risks to the fetus, as well as the mother.
 It is important to discuss the risks and benefits of treatment with your doctor and caregivers.

 Phenelzine is usually taken three to four times per day with or without food.